metalcarratt/ministry/ls/Exodus/verse-by-verse/chapter01.md

 > **14** And he said, **Who appointed you** a ruler and a judge over us?
 Are you thinking to kill me as you killed the Egyptian?
 And Moses became frightened and said, Surely the matter is known.

 - Moses was raised up by the female life but rejected by the male life.
-- Moses supposed his brothers would understand God was giving salvation to them through his hand.
+- Moses supposed his brothers would understand God was giving salvation to them through his hand (Acts 7:25).
 This was his natural confidence.
 - We need the raising up but we also need the rejecting so that we can see where we are and so that our character and disposition can be processed.
 - The Lord was also crucified by the male life but appreciated by the female life